dalers/mywind/README.md

 MyWind is a MySQL version of the Microsoft Access 2010 *Northwind* sample database.

-The Northwind database is an excellent tutorial schema for a small-business ERP, with customers, orders, inventory, purchasing, suppliers, shipping, employees, and single-entry accounting.
-However, I wanted to experiment with the schema using [MySQL](http://www.mysql.com).

-The Northwind sample database provided with Microsoft Access is a tutorial schema for managing small business customers, orders, inventory, purchasing, suppliers, shipping, and employees.
-My problem was I wanted to experiment with the Northwind schema using [MySQL](http://www.mysql.com).
+The Northwind sample database provided with Microsoft Access is an excellent tutorial schema for a small business to manage customers, orders, inventory, purchasing, suppliers, shipping, and employees, using single-entry accounting.
+However, I wanted to experiment with the Northwind schema using [MySQL](http://www.mysql.com).

 ## WARNING